Primary Image

 Purpose

-The O-Log was developed to measure orientation to time, place and situation in a rehabilitation environment and can be used for serial assessments over time.
+The O-Log is a 10-item questionnaire designed to be a quick measure of orientation to time, place and situation in a rehabilitation environment and can be used for serial assessments over time.

 Link to Instrument